Black-Shouldered Peafowl

-The Black-Shouldered Peafowl is a stunning color mutation of the Indian Peafowl, admired for its bold contrast of dark shoulders and shimmering blue-green plumage.
+While the classic Indian Peafowl is widely recognized for its iridescent plumage, the Black-Shouldered Peafowl offers a striking variation that captivates bird enthusiasts with its bold contrast of dark shoulders and shimmering blue-green body.
+This stunning color mutation, first documented in the 1800s, has become a prized addition to aviaries and estates worldwide.
 Known for its calm nature and graceful display, this bird is a favorite among aviculturists and bird lovers who appreciate elegance in both appearance and personality.
-While not a separate species, the Black-Shouldered Peafowl holds its place in the world of ornamental birds, combining beauty with a gentle temperament thatβs hard to ignore.
+While not a separate species, the Black-Shouldered Peafowl holds its place in the world of ornamental birds, combining beauty with a gentle temperament that is hard to ignore.

 The Black-Shouldered Peafowl originated as a natural color mutation of the Indian Peafowl (Pavo cristatus).
 First documented in the 1800s, this variation has since been bred selectively to preserve its unique appearance.
 It shares all major characteristics with its parent breed, except for the distinctive black or dark blue shoulder feathers in males and buff-toned plumage in females.